microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

    It defines API key auth and basic auth in the document and applies them to each endpoint.

-1. Import this OpenAPI to APIM.
+1. Import this OpenAPI to API Management.
 Then check out the settings.
 Make sure you MUST activate the subscription.

     ![BFF - enable subscription][image-23]

 1. Add the [`authentication-basic` as an inbound policy][az apim policies basicauth] that sets the basic auth token to the request header.
-After this, APIM automatically injects this basic auth token into every request header.
+After this, API Management automatically injects this basic auth token into every request header.

     ![BFF - basic authentication policy][image-24]

 1. Export the OpenAPI document.
 As you use the API key auth, follow the [1.
 API Key Auth](#1-api-key-auth) pattern.

-1. In the Power Platform custom connector, you only need the API key provided by APIM to create the connection because APIM has already encapsulated the basic auth token.
+1. In the Power Platform custom connector, you only need the API key provided by API Management to create the connection because API Management has already encapsulated the basic auth token.

 1. Test the connector to see whether it works OK or not.
 As you can see, both endpoints work perfectly fine.

     ![BFF - custom connector test][image-25]

 We've created a BFF by combining APIs that use API key auth and basic auth, and the BFF has been used for the Power Platform custom connector.
 However, as mentioned earlier in this post, we have to choose only one authentication type due to the restriction of authentication types in the Power Platform custom connector.
-Therefore, if you need more than one authentication type for your connector, you MUST choose one, and APIM MUST encapsulate all the others.
+Therefore, if you need more than one authentication type for your connector, you MUST choose one, and API Management MUST encapsulate all the others.

 Theoretically, there are three possible combinations for BFF: